algorand/pyteal/docs/compiler_optimization.rst

 The compiler determines which optimizations to apply based on the provided :any:`OptimizeOptions` object as shown in the code block below.
-Both :any:`compileTeal` as well as the :any:`Router.compile_program` method can receive an `:any:optimize` parameter of type :any:`OptimizeOptions`.
+Both :any:`compileTeal` as well as the :any:`Router.compile_program` method can receive an :code:`optimize` parameter of type :any:`OptimizeOptions`.

 .. code-block:: python